The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Introduction

+{\red The present paper is therefore an attempt to prove that Borel and his successors Darmois and Fr\'echet wanted to develop a type of statistics based on theoretical results of the calculus of probability.
+In their mind, the relationship between mathematical statistics and probability was therefore a {\it filiation} more than a complementarity.
+Moreover Fr\'echet, in his presidential address when he became President of the SSP in 1948, explicitly mentioned this idea and called calculus of probability the {\it father of mathematical statistics} (\cite{Frechet1948}).
+The three parts of our article discuss how the aforementioned program was implemented.

-The present article is divided into three parts.
-In the first one, we will try to draw a picture of Emile Borel and his encounter with randomness.
+In the first part, we shall try to draw a picture of Emile Borel and his encounter with randomness.
 There are several texts presenting Borel and probability, and notably the important study by Callens \cite{Callens1997}.
-However, it seemed to us necessary to recall several facts about this major actor of the story we narrate in order to explain how his scientific and social personality contributed to this story.
-We believe that the outlines of the mathematics taught in the new aforementioned institutions in the 1920s and 1930s were strongly related to Borel's thinking.
+However, it seems necessary to recall several facts about this major actor of our story in order to explain how his scientific and social personality contributed to the developments we discuss.
+Of particular importance for our subject were Borel's unceasing efforts to understand when and how probability could be applied legitimately to statistical situations.
+We believe that the outlines of the mathematics taught in the new institutions during the 1920s and 1930s were strongly related to Borel's point of view.
 We insist on the role played by Borel's activities during the Great War.
-They provided him with a large-scale experience of applied statistics, especially through his various contacts with state affairs.
-In the second part, we will precisely deal with Borel's fundamental belief in the role of mathematical statistics in the education of decision-makers and how the setting up of the ISUP, and later of the IHP, was for him an opportunity to give shape to his ideas on education and scientific politics.
-We will dwell in particular on the role played by Fr\'echet in Strasbourg and Darmois in Paris in the emergence of mathematical statistics during the 1920s in France.
-We will also bring detail the functioning of the IHP and its scientific program.
-In the third part, after having commented on the creation of the {\it Annales de l'Institut Henri Poincar\'e}, we will focus on the first two papers on statistics published in the journal in 1932, the first one by Darmois, the second by Guldberg.
-The study of these papers, with a mathematical insight into their contents, is used as a demonstration of how the IHP was used as a place of technology transfer of several mathematical techniques which had sometimes been existing abroad for several decades but had never been presented in France in a statistical context.
+They provided him with a large-scale experience of applied statistics, especially through his various contacts with politicians.

+The second part is devoted to the institutional realization of Borel's program.
+We deal with Borel's fundamental belief in the role of mathematical statistics in the education of decision-makers.
+We present how the setting up of the ISUP, and later of the IHP, was for him an opportunity to give shape to his ideas on education and scientific politics.
+We will dwell in particular on the roles played by Fr\'echet in Strasbourg and Darmois in Paris in the emergence of mathematical statistics during the 1920s in France.
+We will also provide detail on the functioning of the IHP and its scientific program.